jnsbyr/esp8266-intexsbh20/README.md

 ![Button Signalling](assets/Button-Signalling.png "SB-H20 button signalling: data is pulled low while enable is high")

-Because of this difference between the Intex models it is not possible to use Geoffroy's schematics and code for the SB-H20.
 After testing several variants the required behaviour could be achieved with a much simpler circuit, that mostly consists of an ESP8266 and a TTL level shifter for the 3 signals.

 ![Schematic](assets/Schematic.png "schematic of WiFi remote control for Intex SB-H20")

-For the button signalling to work the ESP8266 must be running at 160 MHz to get the timing right, but that is not all.
+For the button signalling to work, the ESP8266 must be running at 160 MHz to get the timing right, but that is not all.
 Geoffroy documented in his code that the interrupt driven data receive is unreliable but he did not name a reason.
 The reason is that the ESP8266 WiFi processing has precedence over all other MCU